ethereum-optimism/optimism-tutorial/README.md

 ## The Standard Bridge

-This one has been updated for OVM 2.0
+These ones has been updated for OVM 2.0

 - [L1/L2 deposit withdrawal example](l1-l2-deposit-withdrawal)

-These ones are still waiting

 - [Bridging your Standard ERC20 token to Optimism using the Standard Bridge](standard-bridge-standard-token)

+This one is still work in progress

 - [Bridging your Custom ERC20 token to Optimism using the Standard Bridge](standard-bridge-custom-token)

 ## L1 <-> L2 Communication